rsonger/software-engineering-lab/_posts/2023-04-26-animations.md

 ```
 There are a couple of things to notice here.
 First, the `translation` variable has the `uniform` qualifier which defines it as a uniform variable.
 We will use our `Uniform` class to upload data to `translation` in the test application.

 Second, `gl_Position` (which defines the location of each vertex) is the combination of `position` and `translation`.
 The `position` variable will reference three vertices centered around the origin that together represent the triangle's shape.
-The `translation` variable will receive values representing the change in position for each triangle.
+The `translation` variable associates with values representing the change in position for each triangle.
 Combining `position` and `translation` will effectively move the center of the triangle before drawing it.
-The left triangle will move $-0.5$ units and the right triangle will move $0.5$ units along the $x$-axis.
+We will use this to make the left triangle move $-0.5$ units and the right triangle move $0.5$ units along the $x$-axis.

 The new fragment shader program will look like this: